 To be completed by the group’s appointed treasurer or other person assuming responsibility for handling finances:

-I, on behalf of would like to request grant assistance as detailed in our action plan and in accordance with the terms and conditions below.
+I, NAME on behalf of COMMUNITY GROUP would like to request grant assistance as detailed in our action plan and in accordance with the terms and conditions below.
 These costs are estimated as follows:

 *Please note, all costs over £4,999.00 will require a minimum of 3 quotes.
 This will be necessary to comply with the procurement regulations.